hluk/CopyQ/src/scriptable/README.md

 ###### application/x-copyq-hidden

-If set to `1`, the clipboard content will be hidden in GUI.
+If set to `1`, the clipboard or item content will be hidden in GUI (notes and tags will be visible).

 E.g. if you run following, window title and tool tip will be cleared.